KutbuddinKhan/Machine-Learning-Mastery/6_EDA_Univariate/readme.md

 plt.show()
 ```

-- **Boxplot**: Displays the median, quartiles, and outliers of the numerical data.
+- **Boxplot**: This plot displays the median, interquartile range (IQR), and potential outliers in the `Age` column.
+The box represents the middle 50% of the data, and the lines (whiskers) extend to the smallest and largest values within 1.5 * IQR from the quartiles.

 ### 5. Descriptive Statistics

-To get basic descriptive statistics for a numerical column:
+Descriptive statistics provide numerical summaries of the distribution and shape of a numerical variable.

 ```python
 df['Age'].min()